dt-alliances-workshops/claat-mockup/workshop-markdown/azure-grail-lab0/README.md

 ## Create Azure Native Dynatrace Service from Marketplace
 Duration: 3

-For this workshop, we have set-up a free Dynatrace Azure SaaS tenant with an temporary license full of the complete feature set of our all-in-one performance monitoring platform to monitor Azure resources and complete the workshop exercises.
+For this workshop, we will set-up a free Dynatrace Azure SaaS tenant with an temporary license complete with all the features of our all-in-one performance monitoring platform to monitor Azure resources and complete the workshop exercises.

 ### Tasks to complete this step

-1) Open up browser and go to Azure Portal
+1) Open up browser and go to Azure Portal - <a href="https://portal.azure.com/" target="_blank">https://portal.azure.com/ </a>
     - Search for Marketplace from the top search bar
         ![image](img/az-marketplace.png)
     - Once in the Azure Marketplace, search for `Azure Native Dynatrace Service` click on tile when the search displays the results.